rdsea/bigdataplatforms/tutorials/basiccassandra/README.md

 ```
 cqlsh> select * from tutorial12345.water1234 ;
 ```
-You should get
+You should get something like:
     ![snapshot of cassandra](querysnapshotwater.png)

 >Note that usually we dont do **"select *"**.
 We use this as we put only a few record of data as an example.

 5. Let's do the same query on another node.
-This can be done by repeating steps 3 and 7 on the terminal (after step 1).
-The result of the query should be as in step 7.
+The result of the query should be as shown in the previous step.
 6. To simulate node failures or outages.
 Let us stop two nodes.
 Run the following command twice each time giving the name of the node that you want to terminate:
     ```
     $ docker stop <container_name>